johnnyh209/PowerShell-Exercises/README.md

 4. Write a command that uses pipeline parameter binding to retrieve the first subscription and set that in the Azure context.
 Don't use parentheses.
 - Get-AzSubscription | Select-Object -First 1 | Select-AzSubscription

-5. Write a command that uses pipeline parameter binding to retrieve the first subscriptioin and set that in the Azure context.
+5. Write a command that uses pipeline parameter binding to retrieve the first subscription and set that in the Azure context.
 Don't use pipeline input; instead, use a parenthetical command.
 - Select-AzSubscription -SelectionObject (Get-AzSubscription | Select-Object -First 1)

 6. Sometimes someone forgets to add a pipeline parameter binding to a cmdlet.
 For example, would the following command work to set the subscription in the Azure context?